 Patrice Jean is an intellectual property attorney with over a decade of experience counseling leading and start-up pharmaceutical, chemical, and biotechnology companies in areas of patent law.
 In particular, she is adept at asserting and defending the patent rights underlying the core technologies and innovations of leading hi-tech and pharmaceutical companies, so as to protect and/or improve their access to multi-billion dollar markets.
 She also defends her clients against damages claims asserted by competitors, having spared them from paying billions of dollars in damages to date.
 As a patent prosecutor, Dr. Jean’s knowledge of the patenting process strengthens her litigation abilities, allowing her to argue the validity of her clients’ patents while challenging the validity of third-party patents.

 Dr. Jean is known for her efforts to advance the progress of diversity in the legal profession.
 She is a 2014 Fellow of the Leadership Council on Legal Diversity, an organization of corporate chief legal officers and managing partners devoted to improving diversity in the legal profession.
-She is also a member of the firm’s Diversity Committee and an Executive Committee Member for the Hon.
+She is also co-chair of the firm’s Diversity Committee and an Executive Committee Member for the Hon.
 William C. Conner IP Inn of Court.